AIDocPrivy

 When AI extraction processes an invoice, it does not just read the text.
 It identifies that "ABC Corp" is the vendor name, "INV-2024-0042" is the invoice number, and "1,250.00" next to "Total Due" is the payment amount.
 The output is structured data — key-value pairs, tables, and metadata — that you can directly import into a spreadsheet or database.

 AI extraction typically includes OCR as its first step (to read the text from images), then applies language understanding on top of it.
+The OCR component handles "what characters are on this page?" and the AI component handles "what does this page mean and what data should I extract from it?"

 Key Differences